gregsdennis/ThingFilter/Readme.md

 	var filter = new ThingFilter<Product>().MatchOn(p => p.Title, "title");

 The tag doesn't have to match the name of the value, although it's sometimes helpful.
 It's important to remember, though, that tags in the query token must be exactly equal to the value specified here.
+Also, these tags will be entered by your user, so take care to use something they will easily remember.
+In general, short tags are better.

 Finally, if you'd like the tag to be required, pass a `true` as the third parameter: